OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/reduce_storage_consumption/reduce_storage_consumption.md

 ## Measure 4: Delete files permanently

-Wenn Dateien in OpenOlat gelöscht werden, heisst das in vielen Fällen, dass sie zunächst in einen "Papierkorb" gelangen.
-Die Dateien können aus dem Papierkorb zurück geholt und wiederhergestellt werden.
-Erst wenn sie (nach nochmaliger Bestätigung) endgültig gelöscht werden, sind sie nicht mehr verfügbar.

-Der Speicherplatz wird bei Dateien "im Papierkorb" weiterhin benötigt.
-Erst das endgültige Löschen reduziert den benötigten Speicherplatz.

-When files are deleted in OpenOlat, in many cases this means that they first go into a "recycle bin".
+When files are deleted in OpenOlat, in many cases this means that they are first placed in a "recycle bin".
 The files can be retrieved from the recycle bin and restored.
-Only when they are finally deleted (after confirmation again), they are no longer available.
+Only when they are finally deleted (after confirmation) are they no longer available.

-The storage space is still needed for files in the "recycle bin".
+The storage space is still required for files "in the recycle bin".
 Only the final deletion reduces the required storage space.

 <br>